 Make a one-time or monthly donation via PayPal using your PayPal account, Debit or Credit Card

 Our Mission Statement

-We are committed to the rescue and adoption of animals from shelters thereby reducing the euthanasia of adoptable pets within our community.
-Using community resources, we will provide and support an adoptive friendly no-kill shelter for these rescued animals while they wait on their “forever” homes.
+We are committed to the rescue and adoption of animals from shelters, thereby reducing the euthanasia of adoptable pets within our community.
+Using community resources, we will provide and support an adoptive friendly no-kill shelter for these rescued animals while they wait for their “forever” homes.

 Our mission is clear….. to rescue adoptable animals scheduled to die…..animals that have found themselves in high kill shelters.
 Perhaps they were abandoned, lost, or picked up by shelter personnel for various reasons such as abuse, being homeless or dropped off on the side of some cold dark road.